carljohanrehn/allehanda/_i18n/en/_posts/2023-04-23-python-package-part-2.markdown

 title:  Rootless Podman with Python and Jekyll
 date: 2023-04-23 13:59:42
 description:
-tags: Jekyll Podman
-categories: pydev cross-python-development
+categories:
+  - Cross Python Development
+tags:
+  - Python
+  - Jekyll
+  - Podman

 ---

-In this post we'll define a Podman [Containerfile](https://docs.podman.io/en/stable/markdown/podman-build.1.html) which describes how to set up a Python development environment with rootless Podman.
+In this post I'll describe a Podman [Containerfile](https://docs.podman.io/en/stable/markdown/podman-build.1.html) which describes how to set up a Python development environment with rootless Podman.
 It is based on a [gist](https://gist.github.com/BrutalSimplicity/882af1d343b7530fc7e005284523d38d) published by "BrutalSimplicity" and Dane Hillard's book [Publishing Python Packages](https://www.manning.com/books/publishing-python-packages).
-Furthermore, it also useful development tools and a full Ruby installation (necessary for creating [Jekyll](https://jekyllrb.com/) static webpages and blog posts, and [GitHub Pages](https://pages.github.com/)).
+Furthermore, it also contains useful development tools and a full Ruby installation (necessary for creating [Jekyll](https://jekyllrb.com/) static webpages and blog posts, and [GitHub Pages](https://pages.github.com/)).
 Thus,

 ```dockerfile
 FROM debian:bullseye